-Pioneers Go East Collective's MARIA CELESTE (GALILEO) to Run 5/16-25 at Incubator Arts Project
+Pioneers Go East Collective's MARIA CELESTE (GALILEO) Runs Now thru 5/25 at Incubator Arts Project

 MARIA CELESTE (GALILEO) by Pioneers Go East Collective is a video and opera performance set in an interactive architectural environment inspired by Maria Celeste's life as a cloistered nun and her deep emotional attachment to her father, the scientist Galileo Galilei.

 MARIA CELESTE (GALILEO) is conceived/designed by Gian Marco Lo Forte in collaboration with Daniel Nelson, Abby Felder and Pioneers Go East Collective, and integrates an original libretto performed in English and Italian, with music by Chad Raines.
 Through its intimate and interactive cloistered setting, with surreal projected images juxtaposed with live action performed to a soprano's narration and live emotional score/ soundscape, MARIA CELESTE (GALILEO) will bring an immediacy that challenges the conventions of opera and spectatorship.
 The performers, images, and space will all be treated as possessing inherent meaning and in a state of potential, waiting to manifest.